tkubica12/azure-workshops/d-data-security/README.md

 ### SGX-enabled nodepool
 Go to SGX VMSS, node and use Bastion to connect to node.

-Install procmon and dump standard process - both variables can be seen plain text in dump.
+Install procdump and dump standard process - both variables can be seen plain text in dump.

 ```bash
 sudo apt install procdump